PrimeDemonic/servicenow_journal_admin_hub/README.md

   - Redact in full
   - Redact specific text
 - Requires a reason and presents a confirmation modal that shows exactly what will be affected
-- Logs a server-side system log entry per journal entry action
+- Logs a server side system log entry per journal entry action

 ---